Episode 14 – Summer Flowers

 Part Two — The Valleys

-Jaak and Tag always pleased to see Tenzing, ran over eager to help.
+Jaak and Tag, always pleased to see Tenzing, ran over, eager to help.

-It was then that they noticed.
+It was then they noticed.

-Jaak: Um – Tenzing…?
-What the duck fluff have you done to your fur?
+What the duck-fluff have you done to your fur?

 Tenzing’s ears wiggled back and forth and the end of his tail twitched.